Filipino American fashion: Recent Developments

 In Los Angeles, clothing is an important marker for Filipino street gangs and gang members.
 After 1965, Los Angeles became one of the largest cities of Filipino immigrants which saw a massive migration of Filipino youth.
 To combat Mexican gang members, Filipino gangs arose.
 The Satana gang fused styles of the Philippines with those of other fashions, particularly cholo fashion among the Latino neighborhoods of Los Angeles.
 Satana members used the cholo style of dress as inspiration, as well as the jefrox style popularized in Manila.
 The jefrox style was typically associated with counterculture elements such as long hair and Rock and roll music.
 The hybrid of both jefrox and cholo styles resulted in brushed hair, the use of nets and bandanas, open toed sandals, and loose fitting shirts.
 Some Satana members preferred wearing khakis with significant creases as an homage to the Manong generation of the 1920s and 1930s.
 These khakis were deliberately worn to showcase the unity that the younger generations had with the Filipino laborers of the 1930s who originally came to California.
 By the eighties and nineties, Filipino gang members quickly adopted the cholo style of Latino youth.
 Satana gang members wore loose fitting, baggy pants that were fully black in conjunction with white T-shirts and pendletons.
 Styles of dress varied, however, even among gangs.
 The Satana homeboys of the mid-Wilshire and Temple areas of Los Angeles were Filipinos from all economic backgrounds, from lower class to upper-class families.
 Members from a wealthier background were easily identifiable, as they wore luxury clothes reminiscent of the “Manong” generation.
 Overall, men and women sought to wear brand name clothing such as Tommy Hilfiger and Nautica, who had significant presence in the hip-hop fashion community in the nineties.
 Filipino men chose to wore ill-fitting clothes while Filipina women chose to wear more revealing clothing.
 Items such as clothing played a role in how Filipino youth identified themselves, especially in inner city areas.

 Fashion shows that are central to Filipino culture take place in many global cities such as Paris, Toronto, Manila, New York City, and Milan.
 An example of such would be the Canada Philippine Week in Toronto.
 Canada Fashion Philippine Week, otherwise known as CFPW, is connected to many other cultural celebrations in Toronto.
 It attracts fashion consumers of all social classes, whether lower, middle, or upper class.
-The CPFW itself is a cultural event, featuring tons of Filipino and non-Filipino food and multicultural exchanges.
+The CPFW itself is a cultural event, featuring a lot of Filipino and non-Filipino food and multicultural exchanges.
 There is a large presence of Filipino fashion designers in the fashion industry.
 Notable ones include Monique Lhuillier and Josie Natori whose high end clothing and garments are similar to those showcased in fashion shows and events such as CFPW.
 CFPW is in a similar vein to Philippine Fashion Week, which is hosted in Manila.